parantapa/sqlpygen/README.rst

 sqlpygen is a utility to generate type annotated Python code from annotated SQL.
-This is in part motivated by sqlc_ project.

 The current version of the tool only supports generating code for SQLite3.